Conjugator lengths in hierarchically hyperbolic groups: Background

-Since the elements of $\B(g)$ are pairwise orthogonal, it follows immediately that $|\B(g)|$ is uniformly bounded by the constants in the definition of a hierarchically hyperbolic space.

 \begin{lem} Let $(G,\s)$ be a hierarchically hyperbolic group.
-An element $g\in G$ is finite order if and only if $\B(g)=\emptyset$. \end{lem}
+An element $h\in G$ is finite order if and only if $\B(h)=\emptyset$. \end{lem}

-\begin{proof} In \cite[Proposition~6.4]{DurhamHagenSisto:HHS_boundary} it was proven that an automorphism of $G$ is elliptic if and only if $\B(g)=\emptyset$.
+\begin{proof} In \cite[Proposition~6.4]{DurhamHagenSisto:HHS_boundary} it is proven that an element $h\in G$ is elliptic if and only if $\B(h)=\emptyset$.
 The result follows from this, since a group element acts elliptically on its Cayley graph if and only if the element is of finite order. \end{proof}